Fruitarianism: In popular culture

 The minor character Keziah in the 1999 film Notting Hill (played by Emma Bernard) tells William "Will" Thacker (Hugh Grant) that she is a fruitarian.
 She says she believes that "fruits and vegetables have feeling," meaning she opposes cooking them, only eating things that have "actually fallen off a tree or bush" and that are dead already, leading to what some describe as a negative depiction.

 Both fruitarians and nutarians are mentioned in Ulysses by James Joyce.
 Dick Gregory also promoted the former in his book, Cooking with Mother Nature.

+In the television show Pluribus, the human collective stated that they will collect fallen fruit, but won't harvest it from trees.